jamesohortle/iterwrite/README.md

 ![Frustrating code output](resources/iterwrite_model.png)

-See how `iterwrite` does magically cleans up your output:
+See how `iterwrite` magically cleans up your output:

 * Alignment grows when necessary, but does not shrink back down;
 * Floats shown as floats;